Investor's Guide

 - −Slower than superconducting

-- −Gate fidelities still catching up
+- −Gate fidelities still catching up to trapped ion

 - −Complex multi-laser optical systems